 After only two business days, a loan officer from Connexus Credit Union then calls to discuss every option available.
 They call this their “No-hassle mortgage comparison.”

-If you’re worried about your credit score, Connexus also considers alternative methods to determine your ability to repay a loan, such as utility bills, rent, monthly cell phone payments, and child support.
+If you’re worried about your credit scores, Connexus also considers alternative methods to determine your ability to repay a loan.
+This includes utility bills, rent, monthly cell phone payments, and child support.

 Decent customer support seems to be what companies struggle with the most these days.
 People want 24/7 support, but they don’t want to speak with robots.
 Two companies that have figured out how to meet customer expectations are HomeBridge and Network Capital.

 HomeBridge Financial Services

-At HomeBridge, you can initiate your mortgage application online where they have a variety of loan products to choose from.
+At HomeBridge, you can initiate your mortgage application online where they have a variety of loan programs to choose from.
 You can also learn about the pros and cons of each loan and refinance option through their extensive library of educational content.

 Where they really receive their accolades, however, is through their customer support.
 It’s not something they really boast about, but they are constantly tweaking the process of getting a loan or refinance more user-friendly.